googleworkspace/solutions/group-membership-form/README.md

 productive in one step.

-If you have permissions to add users to a group, you can use this script to distribute the responsability to other members of your team to fill out the form as you, and have the new person's email added to the group, and be granted access to the resources the group is permitted.
+If you have permissions to add users to a group, you can use this script to distribute the responsibility to other members of your team to fill out the form as you, and have the new person's email added to the group, and be granted access to the resources the group is permitted.